-Car accidents can cause a multitude of different types of injuries.
+Car accidents, whether in the front, rear, or left turn accident, can cause a multitude of different types of injuries, including Facet Joint Injuries.
 It is important for you to understand the different types of injuries that can result in a car accident so that you can understand what you might want to watch for.
 Some types of car accident injuries are obvious and are immediately noticeable.
 By contrast, others may be less obvious, and you might not realize that you have been injured for some time after your accident.
 The car wreck attorneys at The Lovely Law Firm can help get you the money to cover your medical bills.

 Effects of a car accident